Priyanshu5437/iiitb_pipo1/README.md

 Synthesis takes place in multiple steps:

--Converting RTL into simple logic gates.
+- Converting RTL into simple logic gates.
--Mapping those gates to actual technology-dependent logic gates available in the technology libraries.
+- Mapping those gates to actual technology-dependent logic gates available in the technology libraries.
--Optimizing the mapped netlist keeping the constraints set by the designer intact.
+- Optimizing the mapped netlist keeping the constraints set by the designer intact.

-Yosys can be adapted to perform any synthesis job by combining the existing passes (algorithms) using synthesis scripts and adding additional passes as needed by extending the yosys C++ code base.
+- Yosys can be adapted to perform any synthesis job by combining the existing passes (algorithms) using synthesis scripts and adding additional passes   as needed by extending the yosys C++ code base.

-Yosys is free software licensed under the ISC license (a GPL compatible license that is similar in terms to the MIT license or the 2-clause BSD license).
+- Yosys is free software licensed under the ISC license (a GPL compatible license that is similar in terms to the MIT license or the 2-clause BSD  license).

-To install Yosys in Ubuntu, follow the following steps:
+##### To install Yosys follow the following steps:
 ```
 $ sudo apt-get install build-essential clang bison flex \ libreadline-dev gawk tcl-dev libffi-dev git \ graphviz xdot pkg-config python3 libboost-system-dev \ libboost-python-dev libboost-filesystem-dev zlib1g-dev
 ```
-To configure the build system to use a specific compiler, use one of the following command:
+##### To configure the build system to use a specific compiler, use one of the following command:
 ```
 $ make config-clang
 $ make config-gcc
 ```
-To build Yosys simply type 'make' in this directory.
+##### To build Yosys simply type 'make' in this directory.
 ```
 $ make
 $ sudo make install